-The Parenting Support Initiative (PSI) is a collaborative partnership between the Katharine Howard Foundation and the Community Foundation for Ireland.
-This is a three year (2013-2016) strategic grants programme with a focus on children from birth to 3 years and their parents, with a particular emphasis on supporting parents in their parenting role.
-PSI aims to support a number of projects in socio economically disadvantaged areas or specifically disadvantaged target groups engaged in collaborative approaches to working with parents of children from birth to 3 years.
+The Parenting Support Initiative (PSI) was a collaborative partnership between the Katharine Howard Foundation and the Community Foundation for Ireland.
+It was a three year (2013-2016) strategic grants programme with a focus on children from birth to 3 years and their parents, with a particular emphasis on supporting parents in their parenting role.
+PSI aimed to support a number of projects in socio economically disadvantaged areas or specifically disadvantaged target groups engaged in collaborative approaches to working with parents of children from birth to 3 years.

 Below is a map listing the 15* Core Funded Projects under the PSI.

-43 Once off grants were also allocated to Projects around the country as part of the Initiative.
+43 Once-off grants were also allocated to Projects around the country as part of the Initiative.

-- To strengthen prevention & early intervention supports for young children and families to achieve better health, well-being, and learning outcomes.
+- Strengthening prevention & early intervention supports for young children and families to achieve better health, wellbeing, and learning outcomes.

-- To reinforce the developmental role of both community and national based services working directly with children from birth to 3 years and their parents (Children & Young People’s Services Committees; Family
+- Reinforcing the developmental role of both community and national based services working directly with children from birth to 3 years and their parents (Children & Young People’s Services Committees; Family

 Resource Centres & other Community based services).

-- To strengthen the links between existing health and community based services to support a holistic approach to meeting the needs of infants and young children.
+- Strengthening the links between existing health and community based services to support a holistic approach to meeting the needs of infants and young children.

-- To build and share the learning from initiatives such as the Prevention & Early Intervention Programme now known as the Area Based Childhood.
+- Building and sharing the learning from initiatives such as the Prevention & Early Intervention Programme now known as the Area Based Childhood Programme